tomasjurasek/disqusNET-API/README.md

-You can call 2 method:
+### You can call 2 methods:
-  - Disqus<'ReturnObject'> (objects are defines in DTO folder)
+  - Disqus<'ReturnObject'> (objects are defined in DTO folder)
   - Disqus whitch returns HttpResponseMessage

-Parameters:
+### Parameters:
   - 1) Topic
   - 2) Action
   - 3) Method (GET, POST)
   - 4) Dictionary with parameters for API

-Valid Topics and Action you can find on https://disqus.com/api/docs/.
+Valid Topics and Actions you can find on https://disqus.com/api/docs/.
-If you want use some Topics and Action check if they are in interface.json file in project.
+If you want use some Topics and Actions, first check if they are in interface.json file in project.

-Example
+### Example

   ```cs
    var parameters = new Dictionary<string, string>